Accelerate Science for Women's Health - Donate Here

 Hormones and Nerves In Sex-Specific Physiology

 - Bone Loss: After a 5-year hunt for a brain-derived hormone that increases and strengthens bones (Herber, Krause, et al., 2019), we identified a novel potent hormone that is effective in males and females.
-In lactating mothers, this hormone offsets significant bone loss independent of estrogen (see Babey, Krause, et al., 2024, which has been downloaded >37K).
-With funding from NIA and efforts by a newly formed SF Bay Area start-up, we hope to open new therapeutic doors for osteoporosis.
-Please consider helping us reach this goal with a gift (link).
+In lactating mothers, this hormone offsets significant bone loss independent of estrogen (see Babey, Krause, et al., 2024, which has been downloaded 40K).
+With funding from NIA and efforts by a newly formed SF Bay Area start-up, we hope to open new therapeutic doors for reversing osteoporosis.
+Please help us reach this goal using this Link

 - Metabolic Decline: After showing how estrogen triggers a pathway in the brain to increase physical activity in females (Krause et al., 2021 - See NYT Article), follow-up studies aim to define this complex neural circuit with projections to the hindbrain.
 This work is highly relevant to T2DM, weight gain, and inactivity that often occurs in natural or drug-induced menopause and is funded by NIDDK.